Static Keyword In C++ And Java - C++ Programming Tutorial

 • Class hierarchy

-In both C++ and Java, the static keyword serves nearly the same function.
-However, there are some distinctions.
-This post compares and contrasts the static keyword in C++ and Java.
+In both C++ and Java, the static keyword plays a similar role, yet there exist certain differences.
+This article delves into the comparison and differentiation of the static keyword in C++ and Java.

 Static Keyword Similarities between C++ and Java: